 Chris is beautiful and carefree, loving to laugh and dance – and, she boasts, she had many boyfriends.
 She has this big raspy deep voice that carried across rooms, like her personality.
 She left Missouri for Chicago where she studied communications in college.
-AT&T; took her to Pasadena, where she met her first husband.
+Her job with AT&T took her to Pasadena, where she met her first husband.
 Divorce saw her return to Chicago.

 Starting a traveling agency and trips all over the world with Percy, husband

 When she came back to the Windy City, still with AT&T, Chris started her own travel agency out of her home on off hours and weekends.